-- > The democratic mission of higher education
+- The democratic mission of higher education

 - Qualifications, including recognition

-- ➤ The European Higher Education Area.
+- > The European Higher Education Area.

-Global Forum on Academic Freedom, Institutional Autonomy, and the Future of Democracy
+Global Forum on the Democratic Mission of Higher Education

+Academic freedom, institutional autonomy, and the future of democracy

 Since the late 1990s, the Council of Europe has cooperated with the International Consortium for Higher Education, Civic Responsibility and Democracy on furthering the democratic mission of higher education.
 The Organization of American States and the International Association of Universities have now also joined this cooperation, which is focused around Global Fora every two - three years as well as a series of publications.